Prospective Online Students

 Steps to Become an Online Student

-Prior to registering for an online course, you should assess whether or not you are ready.
+Before registering for an online course, you should assess whether or not you are ready.
 Review the following to see if Online Learning is right for you.

 To take full advantage of the interactivity of the courses, the following setup is recommended: